Bylaws

 Section 1.
 Classes of membership and voting privileges

 The Civilian Membership shall not exceed fifty (50) members and they must be full time residents of the Lower Florida Keys.
 No member will be invited to join if there exists any known conflict of interest with the MAC or its activities.
 No member will engage in self-dealing transactions in its capacity as a MAC member.
-If a conflict of interest arises after becoming a member, it is grounds for immediate dis-enrollment.
+If a conflict of interest arises after becoming a member, it is grounds for immediate disenrollment/removal.
 Civilian Members in good standing have all voting privileges.
-If a current MAC Civilian Member is or later becomes an elected official, he/she can retain MAC membership status.
+If a current MAC Civilian Member is or later becomes an elected official or corporate member, he/she can retain MAC membership status.

 The Military Membership shall be an approximate equal number of military personnel not to exceed the number of Civilian Members.
-The Military Membership makeup shall be a coordinated effort of MAC President and the appropriate military leadership to adequately represent all the military commands (Navy, Coast Guard, Army, and JIATF-S) in Key West and the Florida Keys.
 Military Members shall be non-voting members of MAC.

 Honorary Membership shall be limited to all retired officers of Flag Officer Rank or General Officer Rank living in the greater Key West area, as well as the Commanding Officer, USS KEY WEST (SSN 722).
 Honorary Members shall be non-voting members of MAC.